LEGAL HELPLINE:

 You can also contest a will where the person who died left no will.
 In these circumstances a person is said to be "intestate".

 A will that has been succesfully challenged will result in varying of its provisions or redistribution of the estate so that you receive a fairer share of inheritance.
-To find out if you are eligible to challenge a will, contact our legal team today for obligation-free legal advice.
+To find out if you are eligible to challenge a will, contact our will contest lawyers today for obligation-free legal advice.

 Who can challenge a Will?